HOA Homeowners' Rights Task Force

 Egregious fines and lack of communication

-by SusieQ, about 1 year ago
+by SusieQ, over 2 years ago

 I have been living in my condo for 29 years.
 Since we have had professional management (about 4 years), many residents have suffered from policies being interpreted differently than before.
 Everything is much more punitive and the board supports managements actions.